Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How to attract a celebrity investor to your startup

-Whether or not you’re in the food and beverage industry, your startup may be ripe for funding — and who says that investment can’t come from somebody famous?
-While preexisting connections to celebrities can certainly help, there are a few things you can do to make your product appealing to a prospective investor:
+Whether or not you’re in the food and beverage industry, your startup may be ripe for funding — and that investment could come from someone famous.
+While preexisting connections to celebrities can certainly help, there are a few things you can do to make your product more appealing to a potential investor:

-• Understand your potential investor: According to Proctor, the key to attracting high-profile investors (or any investor, for that matter) is researching the investor’s background thoroughly.
+• Understand your potential investor: According to Proctor, the key to attracting high-profile investors (or any investor, for that matter) is thoroughly researching their background.
 “You’ll have to make sure that this is an investor whose image is aligned with your brand,” Proctor advised.
-“It’s also as important that their followers or market also coincides with your target market, or else the partnership might not be beneficial for both parties.”
+“It’s also important that their followers or audience align with your target market, or the partnership may not benefit either side.”

-• Ensure the connection is organic: Proctor further advised ensuring the investor is truly bought into your brand before signing any deals.
-“Staged partnerships can easily be noticed by people, so having an investor who is genuinely excited [about] and supportive of your brand and vision can help your company massively,” Proctor added.
+• Ensure the connection is organic: Proctor also emphasized the importance of genuine alignment.
+“Staged partnerships can easily be noticed, so having an investor who is genuinely excited [about] and supportive of your brand and vision can make a big difference,” he added.

-With the right product and the right celebrity behind it, you too can wind up drunk on money — without the hangover.
+With the right product — and the right celebrity partnership strategy behind it — you, too, can wind up drunk on money, without the hangover.

 Julie Thompson contributed to this article.
 Source interviews were conducted for a previous version of this article.